Clearview Golf Club

 The Clearview Golf Club (also Clearview Golf Course) was the first golf course in the United States to be built, owned, and operated by an African American.
 The club was started in 1946, with Bill Powell purchasing the land and working on it in his spare time.
 It opened to the public and to all races in April 1948.
 The club, which is located outside of East Canton, Ohio, was listed on the National Register of Historic Places in 2001.
-Bill Powell's daughter, Renee Powell who learned to play on Clearview, went on to become the second black woman to play on the LPGA tour.
+Powell's daughter, Renee Powell, who learned to play on Clearview, went on to become the second black woman to play on the LPGA tour.

 About

 The Clearview Golf Club is currently the only golf course in the United States that was designed, built, managed, and owned entirely by African Americans.
 It is one of 13 black-owned or operated golf courses in the US.

 The club is located two miles outside of East Canton, Ohio.
 It is a par-72 course.
 It has 18 holes and covers around 130 acres of land.

 The club is named "Clearview" because Bill Powell, the designer and first owner, wanted a place that "would represent his 'clear view' of what the game should be about: access for all."
 The club is currently managed by Bill's children, Larry Powell and Renee Powell.